 - After you enable or disable SSL, the established connection is interrupted.
-Restart the instance for the change to take effect. - Enabling SSL will prolong network connection response and increase CPU usage.
+Restart the instance to apply the change. - Enabling SSL will prolong network connection response and increase CPU usage.
 So, evaluate impacts on service performance before enabling SSL. - The SSL function provided by GeminiDB Cassandra supports only TLS 1.3 or later.